 Santhosh Nadarajah ’25, vice president of the Princeton College Republicans, said the group is currently working on organizing town halls and a speaker series with politicians as the election approaches.
 They will also be advertising canvassing opportunities in support of Dave McCormick, the Pennsylvania Republican nominee for U.S. Senate.

 Nadarajah also said he is personally planning a town hall with Curtis Bashaw, the New Jersey Republican Senate nominee.
 He hopes the event will serve as “an opportunity for the Princeton community to familiarize themselves with Bashaw’s campaign.”
-He also said additional town halls with Republican candidates for next year’s gubernatorial election are in the works, including New Jersey State Sen. Jon Bramnick and former New Jersey State Rep. Jack Ciattarelli
+He also said additional town halls with Republican candidates for next year’s gubernatorial election are in the works, including New Jersey State Sen. Jon Bramnick and former New Jersey State Rep. Jack Ciattarelli.

 Miao said their group is primarily focusing on advertising electoral work opportunities for students in the Princeton community this semester.

 Some of this work includes phone banking, partisan and nonpartisan letter-writing, button-making, and canvassing every weekend.
-College Dems’ canvassing locations alternate between Pennsylvania and NJ-07, a district that Democrats are hoping to flip by electing Sue Altman.
+Locations for these canvassing events, which are organized by the Princeton Community Democratic Organization (PCDO), alternate between Pennsylvania and NJ-07, a district that Democrats are hoping to flip by electing Sue Altman.

-In town, the Princeton Community Democratic Organization (PCDO), which established a new headquarters on Sept.
-9 at 188 Nassau St., is also providing opportunities for students to get involved ahead of election season.
+In town, the PCDO has established a new headquarters on Sept.
+9 at 188 Nassau St., the site of many of these opportunities for students to get involved ahead of election season.

 College Democrats Vice President Nicholas Urbati ’25 explained that due to ODUS restrictions that prohibit “directly or indirectly participating in, or intervening in, any political campaign on behalf of (or in opposition to) any candidate for [any] elective public office,” College Democrats “remains unaffiliated” from PCDO but will continue to highlight PCDO “to ensure that students are politically active.”